 This page describes what task queues are, and when and how to use them.
 The Task Queue API lets applications perform work, called tasks, asynchronously outside of a user request.
 If an app needs to execute work in the background, it adds tasks to task queues.
-The tasks are executed later, by scalable App Engine worker services in your application.
+The tasks are executed later, by worker services.

 Push queues and pull queues

 Task queues come in two flavors, push and pull.
 The manner in which the Task Queue service dispatches task requests to worker services is different for the different queues.

 Push queues dispatch requests at a reliable, steady rate.
 They guarantee reliable task execution.
 Because you can control the rate at which tasks are sent from the queue, you can control the workers' scaling behavior and hence your costs.

 Because tasks are executed as App Engine requests targeted at services, they are subject to stringent deadlines.
 Tasks handled by automatic scaling services must finish in ten minutes.
 Tasks handled by basic and manual scaling services can run for up to 24 hours.

 Pull queues are not supported in PHP.

 Tip: In some cases Google Cloud Pub/Sub is a good alternative to pull queues.